-This is best exemplified during a scene where him and some of the guys (Bud, Lite and Miller – you seeing a pattern there?) take a revenge road trip.
+This is best exemplified during a scene where him and some of the guys (Bud, Lite and Miller – you seeing a pattern there?) take a revenge road trip to beat up Otto’s former boss.
 Oly spends the whole scene telling a joke while the rest of the repo men have an entirely different conversation.

 And besides, they’re all out to fucking lunch.